RachidMA/myPorfolio/README.md

-# myPorfolio
+# myPortfolio

-This project will dedicated to setup my own personal porfolio containing my personal informations and my old and new skills.
+This project will be dedicated to set up my own personal portfolio containing my personal information and my old and new skills.

 # Project Title